 Types of Assistantships

 At the University of Washington, there are several types of assistantships:

 - Teaching Assistant: work with students in a classroom, lab, or quiz section setting

 - Research Assistant: work on research projects; does not involve teaching

 - Staff Assistant: other types of duties such as, advising or administration

 - Predoctoral Instructor or Lecturer: work independently and are solely responsible for the development and teaching of academic courses.

 Appointments can be made for any FTE up to 100% and for any length of time.
 A typical appointment is 50% FTE for the entire quarter.

 All assistantships are salaried (with the exception of Graduate Research Student Assistantships, which are hourly Research Assistant positions that can be used in summer quarter only).
-Information about these positions can be found in Article 24 of the contract and in the Benefits and Budget Charges section of our website.
+Information about these positions can be found in the UAW contract and in the Benefits and Budget Charges section of our website.